 Does Data Really Matter?

 “A more data-driven approach is key for reaching consumers and moving the industry to the next generation of content marketing.” – Steve Sachs, iMedia Connection

-Of course, for those of you out there that are already doing okay with your blog writing endeavors, all while not putting much effort into accumulating and utilizing data, the idea of pushing further into this portion of the content marketing world probably doesn’t hold much appeal.
+Of course, for those of you out there that are already doing okay with your article of writing endeavors, all while not putting much effort into accumulating and utilizing data, the idea of pushing further into this portion of the content marketing world probably doesn’t hold much appeal.
 Unfortunately, as Steve Sachs of iMedia Connection and many other industry voices explain, this is a dangerous line of thinking.

 Having reliable consumer data – and a solid plan for utilizing this information – is vital to the success of your brand moving forward.
 Even if you’re getting by now without an actionable approach to optimizing your content, it won’t be long before the more progressive competitors you face on the web surge ahead via stronger viewer interaction, thus leaving your posts behind in the virtual Stone Age.